shreytheshreyas/tp/docs/UserGuide.md

 * The `PROJECT_INDEX` must be a positive integer.
 * The project must exist before a deadline can be added.
 * The `DATE` must be of the form `YYYY-MM-DD`
-* The user must be in Home View before adding a deadline to a project.
+* You must be in HomeView before adding a deadline to a project.

 Example of usage: